wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 <u>Stoicism</u>

-* Stoicism, established by Zeno of Citium around 300 BC, preached **virtue as the highest good**.
+* Stoicism, established by Zeno of Citium around 300 BC, preached **virtue as the ultimate good**.
 To live a good life, one should cultivate inner resilience, be free from passions, and not be disturbed by external events beyond one's control.
 Unlike Epicureans who believed in avoiding pain, stoics believed in enduring pain.

 Let's look at an example to solidify our understanding of the three major Hellenistic philosophies.
 Suppose a person lost their job suddenly due to an economic downturn.